Thursday, February 20, 2025

 CPU

-Now you may find laptops with the same GPU (Ex: GTX 1650) but with different CPUs (Core i5 11300H, Core i5 10300H, AMD Ryzen 5 5600H, AMD Ryzen 5 4600H).
+Now, you may see laptops with the same GPU (like the GTX 1650) but different CPUs—Core i5-11300H, Core i5-10300H, Ryzen 5 5600H, Ryzen 5 4600H, etc.

-Clock Speed vs Number of Cores
+Clock Speed vs. Number of Cores

 Streaming